2025–26 Lebanese Premier League: Teams

-Twelve teams compete in the league – the top ten teams from the previous season and the two teams promoted from the Lebanese Second Division.
-The promoted teams are Jwaya, who are playing their first season in the Lebanese Premier League, and Mabarra, who returned to the top flight after an absence of 11 years.
+Twelve teams competed in the league – the top ten teams from the previous season and the two teams promoted from the Lebanese Second Division.
+The promoted teams were Jwaya, who played their first season in the Lebanese Premier League, and Mabarra, who returned to the top flight after an absence of 11 years.
 They replaced Chabab Ghazieh and Shabab Baalbek, who were relegated to the Lebanese Second Division after respective spells of three and one years in the top flight.

 Stadiums and locations

 The following table lists teams in alphabetical order.
-Locations refer to where the clubs are based, not necessarily where their stadiums are.
-The stadiums listed are where clubs typically train, but are not necessarily club-owned.
-League games are usually held in a few neutral stadiums, which may differ from those listed.
+Locations refer to where the clubs were based, not necessarily where their stadiums were.
+The stadiums listed are where clubs typically trained, but are not necessarily club-owned.
+League games were usually held in a few neutral stadiums, which may have differed from those listed.